aotemissov/Global_Optimization_with_Random_Embeddings/README.md

 This work is based on the following articles and a thesis:

-* C. Cartis and A. Otemissov.
-[A dimensionality reduction technique for unconstrained global optimization of functions with low effective dimensionality](https://academic.oup.com/imaiai/advance-article-abstract/doi/10.1093/imaiai/iaab011/6278168), *Information and Inference: A Journal of the IMA*, 2021
+* C. Cartis, X. Liang, E. Massart, and A. Otemissov.
+[Learning the subspace of variation for global optimization of functions with low effective dimension.](https://arxiv.org/abs/2401.17825), arXiv preprint: 2401.17825, 2024

 * C. Cartis, E. Massart, and A. Otemissov.
-[Constrained global optimization of functions with low effective dimensionality using multiple random embeddings](https://arxiv.org/abs/2009.10446). arXiv e-prints, art. arXiv:2009.10446, 2020
+[Bound-constrained global optimization of functions with low effective dimensionality using multiple random embeddings.](https://link.springer.com/article/10.1007/s10107-022-01812-9), *Mathematical Programming*, 198:997–1058, 2023

 * C. Cartis, E. Massart, and A. Otemissov.
-[Global optimization using random embeddings](https://arxiv.org/abs/2107.12102). arXiv e-prints, art. arXiv:2107.12102 , 2021
+[Global optimization using random embeddings](https://link.springer.com/article/10.1007/s10107-022-01871-y). *Mathematical Programming*, 200:781-829, 2023

+* C. Cartis and A. Otemissov.
+[A dimensionality reduction technique for unconstrained global optimization of functions with low effective dimensionality](https://academic.oup.com/imaiai/advance-article-abstract/doi/10.1093/imaiai/iaab011/6278168), *Information and Inference*, 11(1):167–201, 2022

 * A. Otemissov.
 [Dimensionality reduction techniques for global optimization](https://ora.ox.ac.uk/objects/uuid:aa441eb8-c2ad-4da3-abfc-291bb0fdeb1f).
 PhD thesis, University of Oxford, 2020